 Chantae Sullivan-Pyke, MD, MTR, FACOG, has been in the field of Obstetrics and Gynecology for seven years, during which time she completed a four-year residency in Obstetrics and Gynecology at the New York Presbyterian Hospital at the Columbia University Medical Center and a fellowship in Reproductive Endocrinology and Infertility at the University of Pennsylvania in Philadelphia, PA

 You can meet Dr. Sullivan-Pyke at our Central Park West, Midtown, and Brooklyn locations to speak to her further about any of the thoughts below.
 For now, enjoy getting to know her here!

 Why did you choose to go into fertility as a profession?

-"I chose to become a fertility doctor because I enjoy caring helping patients bring home a baby.
+"I chose to become a fertility doctor because I enjoy caring and helping patients bring home a baby.
 There are many unique challenges that patients face when planning a family and I want to help patients navigate the process and achieve their reproductive goals.